typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 * **Template Directives** that can be used anywhere in templates, which produce `TemplateSpan` elements.
 * **Block Directives** for block elements in markup, which produce `Block` elements.
 * **Span Directives** for inline elements in markup, which produce `Span` elements.
-* 3 types of @:ref(Separator Directives) which can be used to separate the body elements of any of the other three directive types and can produce any kind of result type.
+* 3 types of [Separator Directives] which can be used to separate the body elements of any of the other three directive types and can produce any kind of result type.
-* @:ref(Link Directives), a special type of span directives providing shortcuts for directives that produce link nodes.
+* [Link Directives], a special type of span directives providing shortcuts for directives that produce link nodes.

 If you want to create a directive that can be used in all three locations